indigo-dc/metrics/README.md

 Just run the `run_container.sh` script to deploy both the MetricsDB and the collector containers.

+This script expects a file in `/root/.sqa/sqarc` with all the following environment variables
+defined:

+- REPO_PATH
+- MYSQL_ROOT_PASSWORD
+- MYSQL_USER
+- MYSQL_PASSWORD
+- MYSQL_HOST
+- GITHUB_TOKEN

 ## Generating repository dashboards

 Tackled by `deploy_dashboards.py` script, it needs credentials (passed through